 Managing workflow status from the Tasks page

 You can also manage the workflow status of your articles from the Tasks page.
-You can either update the workflow status of individual articles or multiple articles.
+You can either update the workflow status of individual articles or multiple articles at once.

 To update the workflow status from the Tasks page,

-Navigate to the Tasks page by hovering over the Home () icon and clicking on Tasks () in the menu that appears.
-Alternatively, you can also select the Tasks icon () at the top of the Categories & Articles pane.
+You will see the Tasks page () in the overview of the home dashboard.
+Alternatively, you can also select the Tasks icon () at the top of the pane.

 Select one or more articles from the list of articles on the Tasks page.